spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/spryker-cloud-commerce--os-management.md

 **Informed**: Those who are kept up-to-date on progress, often only on completion of the task or deliverable; and with whom there is just one-way communication.

-**Application**: Customer Commerce Solution build using Spryker Commerce OS
+**Application**: Customer Commerce Solution build using Spryker Commerce OS.

 **Infrastructure**: Underlying cloud infrastructure managed by Spryker to deliver Spryker Cloud Commerce to Spryker customers.